open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The `ExemplarReservoir` interface MUST provide a method to offer measurements to the reservoir and another to collect accumulated Exemplars.

+A new `ExemplarReservoir` MUST be created for every known timeseries data point, as determined by aggregation and view configuration.
+This data point, and its set of defining attributes, are referred to as the associated timeseries point.

 The "offer" method SHOULD accept measurements, including:

 - The `value` of the measurement.